iams3cond/misc/assignments/assignment2/handout.md

 	..
 TODO
 ```

-### 3. Visual verification: looking at the tree (extra credit?)
+### 3. Visual verification (extra credit?)

-To make testing the tree easier, we're going to use DOT notation to produce a nice
+To make testing the tree easier (and just for fun), we're going to use DOT notation to produce a nice
 visualization of the resultant tree.
-To do this, we're going to utilize a graph visualization
+To do this, we utilize a graph visualization
-tool/library referred to as [graphviz](http://www.graphviz.org/).
+tool/library referred to as [Graphviz](http://www.graphviz.org/).

 *Installation and usage can differ from platform to platform.
 That said, it's a pretty
-popular platform so googling should turn up a number of results.
+popular tool so googling should turn up a number of results.
 Needless to say,
-contact me (`dtwelch@g.clemson.edu`) if you need some help with the setup.*
+contact me (`dtwelch@g.clemson.edu`) if you need some help with the setup, and I'll do what I can.*

 For example, given the following client code:
 ```c++